-During uncertainty here are key points to remember when retaining and looking after your people:
+During uncertainty here are a few key points to remember when retaining and looking after your people:

 - Your colleagues are your biggest asset, make sure they understand the company's position. - Offer mental health and wellbeing support to your team there are free resources on the REC website you can use. - Keep the team in the loop and outline what measures you intend to take. - Ensure that you continue any 1:1 or coaching sessions.
 Use this opportunity to ensure your colleagues do not have any concerns or worries. - Ask them how they are feeling about the current situation, do they have any concerns and try and trade as normal; keep to your values. - Continue with training your team, use your senior people to support this especially important activity.
-Check out the REC's Employee engagement guides for more.
+(Further reading: Employee engagement guides)

 - Provide additional resources that will continue employee growth.
-Sharing insightful podcast, educational webinars and valuable reports will support you during this time. - Remember development is for everybody in your organisation. - Hold monthly meetings for the whole office, preferably run by the MD. - Update the team and explain the job outlook. - Ensure that new starters are onboarded correctly and allocated a buddy who they can talk to during the probation process. - If you have them, make sure everybody knows the mental health first aiders. - Try and make the environment as normal as possible. - Reward colleagues who have gone over and beyond this week e.g. with an early finish, extra annual leave etc. - Take advantage of different talent pools (EDI) and the diversity of thought they can bring to the organisation. - Offer your colleagues flexi-time, core hours, working from home whatever fits with your organisation
+Sharing insightful podcast, educational webinars and valuable reports will support you during this time. - Remember development is for everybody in your organisation. - Hold monthly meetings for the whole office, preferably run by the MD.
+Update the team and explain what the job outlook looks like. - Ensure that new starters are onboarded correctly and allocated a buddy who they can talk to during the probation process. - If you have them, make sure everybody knows who the mental first aiders are. - Try and make the environment as normal as possible. - Reward colleagues who have gone over and beyond this week perhaps with an early finish. - Take advantage of different talent pools (EDI) and the talent they can bring to the organisation. - Offer your colleagues flexi time, or core hours or working from home whatever fits with your organisation. - Encourage your team to take REC development courses.